Trebor-Huang/model/examples.typ

 // - Define operational semantics on raw terms first, then fit a type system on it
 // - Relation to $Lambda$-realizability

-== 语义参数性

 == 语法翻译

 - syntactic version of the exception model/labelled function model
 - validate injectivity of type constructors via labels
   - trivial countermodel in set model, since $A times Empty = Empty$ strictly holds
-- parametricity??

-== 语法性质的证明

-- Promote to own chapter after category theory, only give brief review here

-  - Canonicity
-  - Normalization
-    - Injectivity of type constructors
-  - Parametricity?
-We can compare semantic and syntactic versions